nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

     programming features of Rust) is that it simplified the [difference ratio calculation](https://github.com/nicolashahn/diffimg-rs/blob/623fb06272f696da9673ccc0cb7ea5bd55582b49/src/lib.rs#L80)
     because I could simply map over the raw byte arrays instead of having to index each pixel by coordinate.
-A small win but pretty neat.
+The functional features also make this block of code quite concise for how much it does, but it remains readable.
     ```rust
     for (&p1, &p2) in image1
         .raw_pixels()